J3nsenn/HDB-Resale-Prices-Analysis-1991-2023/README.md

 # HDB-Resale-Prices-Analysis-1991-2023

+Due to the large size of the datasets and files, the following files were not uplaoded
+- (facilities added) 1990-2000 Resale Price of Flats.csv
+- (facilities added) 2000-2012 Resale Price of Flats.csv
+- (facilities added) 2012-2014 Resale Price of Flats.csv
+- (facilities added) 2017-2023 Resale Price of Flats.csv

+- - (facilities added) 2015-2016 Resale Price of Flats.csv

 This was a group project and i was reponsible for dashboard design and formatting, along with the visual design of the website.
 I also vetted predictive model.
 Included are the Tableau Dashboards, Datasets used, predictive model and web code.